orbas1/Academy_upgrade/Academy/README.md

 major service, UI, data, and DevOps milestones that are still outstanding before we can enter broad beta testing.

+To understand how each deliverable is graded, review the "Quality Grading Model" in [`AGENTS.md`](AGENTS.md).
+Every roadmap task is assigned equal weight, and the required quality checkers (code quality, security, functionality, platform surfaces, and design) must be documented before we move to the next milestone.

+Section 7 of `AGENTS.md` also captures the **current baseline grades** for each task (updated 2025-02-19).
+Treat those values as the ground truth for what's implemented versus still outstanding.

+> **Status (February 2025):** Only ~20% of the community upgrade is represented
+> in the repository.
+Foundational contracts and documentation exist, but the
+> production experience, installation automation, payments, mobile parity, and
+> DevOps tooling are still incomplete.
+Prioritise work according to the
+> "Roadmap from 20% → 100%" section in `AGENTS.md`.

 ---

 ## 1. Prerequisites